 This hands-on course introduces students to key aspects of medicine and modern medical practice.
 Combining specialist lectures with experiments and class discussions, students learn the main principles of human anatomy and physiology, the pathology and significance of certain diseases, the main challenges that medical science faces today, and the variety and changing nature of careers in medicine.

 Using cognitive, experimental, and clinical approaches, students explore the structure and function of the brain as it relates to cognitive process and behavior.
 Students address the principles of neuroscience, neurology, and psychiatry, learn select diagnostic techniques, and study brain injuries and mental disorders.
 Classroom experiments are complemented by visits to laboratories.

 Photographers of all levels of expertise spend much of their time in the field, pursuing assignments designed to improve their landscape, portraiture, art, and fashion photography skills.
 Students exhibit their best work at the end of the program.
 They require their own DSLR camera with USB cable, charger, manual, and at least one 8 GB memory card.
-Lab fee of $100.
+Materials fees of $100 US for the Minor.

 Students are exposed to university-level physics, including Newtonian mechanics, electromagnetism, and thermodynamics, Einstein’s theory of relativity, quantum mechanics, and string theory.
 Touching on such diverse areas of knowledge, students look at theoretical advances in science as a means of imagining the future.
 Prerequisite: At least one year of Physics.

 Oxford’s famous undergraduate degree, Politics, Philosophy, and Economics (PPE), is adapted for our students.
 They examine the institutions and policies of modern Britain and contrast the British, American, European, and East Asian approaches to global problems.
 Students engage in practical exercises such as a fantasy stock portfolio competition and complete the month by participating in a mock Parliament.